datamaskin/joi-energy-java/README.md

+# An online test coding pair with a TW employee.
+- The second TW test in about 10 years that did not make the cut.
+- The first test was the Marsrover application on my github repo: https://github.com/datamaskin
+- _The interviewer felt that there was still some learning and growth around some of the best practices we champion on our engineering teams such as: refactoring, navigating around a complicated code base, and working with functions._

 # Welcome to PowerDale

 PowerDale is a small town with around 100 residents.
 Most houses have a smart meter installed that can save and send information about how much power a house is drawing/using.